top of page

 Yejin Hong, Cello

-Born in South Korea, Yejin pursued her Bachelor’s degree at New England Conservatory, where she received the full scholarship, as a student of Laurence Lesser.
-She has completed her Master’s degree at Colburn Conservatory of music and she is pursuing her Artistic Diploma degree as a student of Clive Greensmith.
+Born in South Korea, Yejin pursued her Bachelor’s degree at the New England Conservatory, where she was awarded a full scholarship as a student of Laurence Lesser.

 Yanfeng (Tony) Bai, Piano